lvgl/lvgl/docs/README.md

 LittlevGL is a graphics library to create Graphical User Interfaces (GUI) on TFT, LCD or monochrome displays using microcontroller based embedded systems.

 Transparency, anti-aliassing and smooth animations can be used with no double buffering so typically no external memories are required.
+Layouts, scrolling, word-wrapping, layers and other features make your job easier.

 The graphics library is written in C and it is completely hardware independent.
 You can even run it in a PC simulator without any embedded hardware.